SemEval-2025 Task 1

 Data

-Subtask B training data for English and Portuguese training data for both subtasks coming soon.
+Portuguese training data for both subtasks coming soon.

 Sample Data

-See the Sample Data page to explore a sample of training data for both subtasks A and B.
+See the Sample Data page to explore a sample of (English) training data for both subtasks A and B.

 Get Involved